-A segmentation policy should be built based on data gathered about the resources in the previous steps.
-This policy should start at a high level, which segregates the various zones through traditional network boundaries, such as DMZ, Datacenter, and hall network then gradually drills into each zone.
-This process should continue all the way to the application itself, essentially moving up the layers of the OSI model.
-Once all objects (and even sub-objects) have been discovered, the policy should be developed based on the type and location of those objects and on the users, who are requesting access to various resources hosting or containing data.
+A segmentation policy should be built based on the data gathered about the resources in the previous steps.
+This policy should start at a high level, segregating the various zones through traditional network boundaries, such as DMZ, Datacenter, and hall network, and then gradually drilling down into each zone.
+This process should continue until the application itself, essentially moving up the layers of the OSI model.
+Once all objects (and even sub-objects) have been discovered, the policy should be developed based on the type and location of those objects, and on the users who are requesting access to various resources that host or contain data.
 How deep one goes depends on the criticality of the asset, since in certain cases the cost associated with going through the entire process for a certain asset may not be justified.

 Access control modeling: Network engineers are most familiar with network-based ACLs, and while they are a good way to control access between the larger zones, it is difficult to make them granular, especially since they are mostly static and become difficult to manage over time.
 There are several access-control models to choose from.
-One should pick the one (or a combination of several) that best fit the network requirements and constraints.
+One should pick the model (or a combination of several) that best fits the network requirements and constraints.
 This includes, but is not limited to: